hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter25.md

 - `Raster data`.
 - `Vector data`.

-`Topographical` information, that is information about the elevation (height) of each point on a surface, can be represented in raster form.
+`Topographical` information, that is, information about the elevation (height) of each point on a surface, can be represented in raster form.

 There are a number of types of queries that involve spatial locations: